Cloudrocket/XrmPlugins/README.md

 # XrmPlugins
-Dynamics CRM example plugins demonstrating web page view and form fill integration, scheduled campaign activity distribution, and some handy utilities.
+Dynamics CRM example plugins demonstrating web page view and form fill integration and scheduled campaign activity distribution.

-These examples use early binding.
-To use them you'll need to create the custom entitties in CRM.
+These examples use early binding and rely on some CRM custom entities and attributes.

+- **DistributeCampaignActivityEmails** adds scheduled marketing campaign email sending to Dynamics CRM.
+It maps together an email template,

+- **ProcessWebFormFills** gets a form from the web site, then creates/updates a Contact and Account, finds the campaign, creates an Opportunity, sends an email, and adds the Contact to a marketing list.
+This should probably be broken into child workflows.

+- **ProcessWebPageViews** gets a custom WebPageView entity from the website HttpRequest, and logs a page view and campaign activity, if any, to CRM for dashboard display and marketing analytics.

+- **SetDayOfTheWeek** sets the weekday as of Pacific Standard Time for email and web page view tracking dashboards and reports.
+Once installed, these plugins can be used in regular workflows.